 What is the difference between full-spectrum CBD, broad-spectrum CBD & CBD isolate?

-There are three main types of CBD: Isolate, Full Spectrum and Broad Spectrum CBD.
 The main difference is the number of compounds present in the final product.
 With heavy debate, it's tough to pick which type of CBD is the best for you.
 We've carefully curated an overview on the three main types of CBD to provide you with a better understanding on the topic.

 Introduction to different types of CBD distillates